 In “That’s What The Old Ones Say,” Chief Joseph RiverWind explains that the Hebrew word transliterated as “toph”, though often translated as tambourine or timbrel, literally means “a hide stretched across a wooden frame and struck with the hand or a stick.”
 That, my friends, is a drum!

 I could go on and on, for there is so much that I learned from Chief RiverWind’s book, but this article is already too long.
-So I will close with a thought and then an exciting announcement.
-My thought is this: We must stop trying to put the Creator in a theological box.
+So I will close with this: We must stop trying to put the Creator in a theological box.
 He won’t fit.
 I first realized this when I learned that many Orthodox Jews have and continue to discover Israel’s Messiah, Yeshua, not from reading the New Testament, nor from the witness of Christians, but from the Hebrew Torah itself…from words, from the letters, and even from the numerical value of those letters.
 In my article titled, “An Interview With A Dead Rabbi”, I told of Rabbi Simcha Pearlmutter, who came to faith in Israel’s Messiah by reading prayers that were published in Israel’s Orthodox Prayer Book.
 When this rabbi was alone in his office, he cried out these words to Yeshua.
 “Lord, I can’t fight you anymore.
 Either I must throw out the entire orthodox Jewish faith that I was born into, or I must accept You as given to me by our ancient rabbis, and as confirmed by our Holy Scriptures (the Old Testament).”

 This is an amazing utterance in a time when so many have been led to believe that Yeshua (Jesus) came to start a new religion.